-Today's UV index in College Station, United States will be up to 9.2, indicating a very high level of sun exposure for the average person.
+Today's UV index in College Station, United States will be up to 11.1, indicating a extreme level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in College Station usually ranges from moderate to high, especially in the summer months when the sun is strongest.
 It can reach very high levels during clear, sunny days in late spring and early summer.
 In winter, the UV index drops to low or moderate levels due to the sun's lower angle and shorter days.